 ESPGHAN provided National Societies with the opportunity to translate the manifesto and infographic to their native language to increase reach and visibility of the key messaging

 The manifesto was translated into ten languages and the infographic to eight different languages.

-To find out more information about ESPGHAN’s awareness day activity, or if you have any queries about International Coeliac Day, please email Luke Paskins on: media@ espghan.org.
+To find out more information about ESPGHAN’s awareness day activity, or if you have any queries about International Coeliac Day, please email Natalie Wettergren on: firstname.lastname@example.org.